Repost from 2015. Edited, rewritten, and corrected.

-Laura Hardman, the wife of Fundamentalist Baptist Evangelist Don Hardman, has written an autobiography titled Laura’s Light.
+Laura Hardman, the wife of Independent Fundamentalist Baptist (IFB) Evangelist Don Hardman, has written an autobiography titled Laura’s Light.
 The book is 277 pages long, and is published by Victory Baptist Press.
-The book was published in 2010.
+The book was released in 2010.

 Laura’s Light reads quite a bit like the Bible.
 Laura Hardman’s story is one of bondage to sin and deliverance from that sin through the blood of Jesus Christ.
 Also, like the Bible, it is littered with fictions and omissions.

 Hardman’s story begins June 14, 1955 in Salem, Ohio.
-The first 45 pages of book detail Hardman’s hard scrabble life, a life she says God used to prepare her for future life as an evangelist’s wife.
+The first forty-five pages of book detail Hardman’s hardscrabble life, a life she says God used to prepare her for future life as an evangelist’s wife.

 The rest of the book details Hardman’s marriage to Don Hardman, their conversion to Christianity, and their subsequent work as evangelist and wife.